-Wheat allergy is more common in kids than adults, and many children seem to "outgrow" their wheat allergy over time.
+Wheat allergy is more common in kids than adults, and many children seem to "outgrow" it over time.

 What Are the Signs & Symptoms of a Wheat Allergy?

-When someone with a wheat allergy has something with wheat in it, the body releases chemicals like .
+When someone with a wheat allergy has something with wheat in it, their body releases chemicals like .
 This can cause symptoms such as:

 - trouble breathing